Translation, editing and proofreading:

 What else do you translate?

 Over the years, I’ve translated countless texts for the French NGO Entrepreneurs du Monde, plus many marketing texts, such as product descriptions for clothing.
-I also translated some historical documents for some university research, and am knowledgeable in a few other fields, including music and psychology.
+I have also translated historical documents for some university research, and am knowledgeable in a few other fields, including music and psychology.
 I’ve even translated knitting patterns before.

 I love a good narrative, and the descriptive language I use in campaign games transfers very well to literary projects.
 Being a keen amateur writer with a couple of novellas in progress (and many poems), I’m always on the hunt for a great novel to translate.
 So get in touch if you’d like to see your novel published in English!